fiskl-accounting/help-docs/docs/Tutorials/Banking/how-to-import-bank.md

 When possible, use OFX format for the smoothest import experience.
 :::

-## Importing bank transactions: Step-by-step guide
+## Importing Bank Transactions: Step-by-step Guide

 Follow these general steps to import your bank transactions: